New strong lensing modelling of SDSS J2222+2745 enhanced with VLT/MUSE spectroscopy: Data

 \subsection{X-ray data}

-SDSS 2222 was observed by the {\sl Chandra} telescope between 2016 April 24 and 29 with the Advanced CCD Imaging Spectrometer (ACIS-S, Observations ID 17048, 18831 and 18832; P.I.
-Pooley), for a total exposure time of 66.06 ks after data reduction.
+SDSS 2222 was observed by the {\sl Chandra} telescope between 2016 April 24 and 29 with the Advanced CCD Imaging Spectrometer (ACIS-S; Observation IDs 17048, 18831, and 18832; P.I.: Pooley), for a total exposure time of 66.06 ks after data reduction.
 Thanks to the exquisite arcsecond resolution of {\sl Chandra}, the six multiple images of the quasar are clearly detected (unblended) and can therefore be removed.
-A visual inspection of the image allows us to identify a diffuse emission with a very low surface brightness, and no significant concentration toward the cluster centre, associated with the central position of the brightest cluster galaxy (BCG) identified in the HST images.
-This is shown in the left panel of Figure \ref{Fig:Xray}, where the soft-band diffuse emission is clearly seen inside a radius of $33\arcsec$ (or 200 kpc at the cluster redshift, red circle).
-However, some emission may also be present out to a radius of $70\arcsec$ (or 420 kpc at the cluster redshift, blue circle).
-Aperture photometry provides $217\pm 22$ and $73 \pm 22$ net counts in the soft and hard band, respectively, within the radius of $33\arcsec$, that maximises the $S/N$ of the diffuse emission in the total (0.5-7.0 keV) band.
+A visual inspection of the image allowed us to identify a diffuse emission with a very low surface brightness, and no significant concentration towards the cluster centre, that is associated with the central position of the brightest cluster galaxy (BCG) identified in the HST images.
+This is shown in the left panel of Fig. \ref{Fig:Xray}, where the soft-band diffuse emission is clearly seen inside a radius of $33\arcsec$ (or 200 kpc at the cluster redshift; red circle).
+However, some emission may also be present out to a radius of $70\arcsec$ (or 420 kpc at the cluster redshift; blue circle).

+Aperture photometry provides $217\pm 22$ and $73 \pm 22$ net counts in the soft and hard band, respectively, within a radius of $33\arcsec$, which maximises the $S/N$ of the diffuse emission in the total band (0.5-7.0 keV).
 This corresponds to a flux of $1.9\times 10^{-14}$ and $1.7\times 10^{-14}$ ergs~cm$^{-2}$~s$^{-1}$ in the 0.5-2.0 and 2.0-10.0 keV bands, respectively.
 The presence of an emission beyond $33\arcsec$ is confirmed by the values of $359\pm 38$ and $135 \pm 42$ net counts in the soft and hard band, respectively, measured within a radius of $70\arcsec$.
-These results critically depend on the background subtraction, that is performed by sampling the source-free regions beyond that radius.
-We check that the positive photometry obtained in both bands, within $70\arcsec$, is robust against the uncertainty on the soft and hard background.
-We also note that masking out the quasar images implies a loss of less than 2\% of the solid angle with respect to a full circle with a radius of $33\arcsec$, therefore not affecting our measurements.
+These results critically depend on the background subtraction, which was performed by sampling the source-free regions beyond that radius.
+We verified that the positive photometry obtained in both bands, within $70\arcsec$, is robust against the uncertainty on the soft and hard background.
+We also note that masking out the quasar images implies a loss of less than 2\% of the solid angle with respect to a full circle with a radius of $33\arcsec$ and therefore does not affect our measurements.